Why Is My Cat Vomiting White Foam?

-- Parasites: if our kitten vomits white foam and we have not dewormed it internally it could be infested with internal parasites.
+- Parasites: if our kitten vomits white foam and we have not dewormed them internally, they could be infested with internal parasites.
 In these cases, we may also observe the cat will vomit white foam and is not eating.
-Diarrhea may also be present. all of these discomforts are caused by the action of the parasites.
-This situation is more likely to occur in kittens than in adults, as they are more resistant to parasites.
+Diarrhea may also be present.
+All of these issues are caused by the action of the parasites.
+This situation is more likely to occur in kittens than in adults, as they are less resistant to parasites.
 Your veterinarian can recommend some of the best products for deworming cats.

 It is quite noticeable that many of these diseases have common symptoms, therefore it is very important to visit a veterinarian as soon as possible for accurate diagnosis and treatment.